Hooli-Strike-Team/Group1_Project/README.md

 Vision statement: what would you tell potential customers?

-    Logic Tutor is a computer-assisted training application that will improve your logic and reasoning ability with based on classic logic and strategy games such as Chess, Sudoku, or Crossword Puzzles.
-The app lets you gather real-time strategy hints from the computer and track your progress using Logic Tutor's integrated tool set.
+    Logic Tutor is a computer-assisted training app that improves logic and critical thinking skills, while teaching you the logical strategies behind classic games like chess, sudoku, and cross-word puzzles.
+        This app allows you to gather real-time strategic hints from the computer to advance your game strategy, and tracks your progress with real-time automated tools.

 Motivation: why are you working on this project?